"Computer Graphics Are for Losers": Christoph Waltz Supports the Use of Practical Effects in Guillermo del Toro's \"Frankenstein\"

-Guillermo del Toro remains true to his principles — in the new экранизации of Mary Shelley's novel, he once again turns to practical effects and naturalistic scenery.
+Guillermo del Toro remains true to his principles - in the new adaptation of Mary Shelley's novel, he once again turns to practical effects and naturalistic sets.

-Del Toro emphasized that he deliberately relies on practical effects and «old-fashioned craftsmanship» — real scenery, lighting, and objects with which the actors interact on set.
+Del Toro emphasized that he deliberately relies on practical effects and "old-fashioned craftsmanship" — real sets, lighting, and objects that the actors interact with on set.
 According to him, this creates a more authentic atmosphere and directly affects the performance of the actors.
-He also noted that he is not afraid of artificial intelligence, but fears «natural stupidity», which, according to him, is becoming much more in the world.
+He also noted that he is not afraid of artificial intelligence, but fears "natural stupidity," which, according to him, is becoming much more prevalent in the world.

-The main roles in the film were played by Oscar Isaac (Victor Frankenstein) and Jacob Elordi (Monster).
+The main roles in the film are played by Oscar Isaac (Victor Frankenstein) and Jacob Elordi (the Monster).
 The cast also includes Mia Goth, Lars Mikkelsen, Charles Dance, and Ralph Ineson.

 Загрузка Youtube видео...